FlyingSpaceCucumber/TestVK/README.md

-# Document Access Manager
+# Document Library
-Document Library.
 Temporary access system for documents

 Security Features
 Seed-Based Hashing (HMAC-SHA256): Every access link is generated using a unique, database-stored "seed."
 This ensures links can be instantly revoked and protects against URL manipulation or predictable token generation.